 My passport raises eyebrows at the occasional immigration desk, with its stamps from Russia, China, Iran and North Korea.
 I’m fairly certain I’m on at least a few “lists” now, and will most likely be subjected to some extreme vetting if I care to visit Trump’s America.
 I was never so obviously profiled though as the time I flew to the middle east for the weekend.

 One Thursday after work I headed for Seoul’s Incheon International Airport.
 Signs everywhere proudly proclaimed Incheon as voted the world’s best airport for eight years running.
 It is indeed a fine airport.
 As usual I breezed through screening and passport control in about fifteen minutes, but not before getting a strange vibe from the woman at the check-in counter.

 She asked why I was traveling to Oman, and why for such a short time, while staring at my Korean resident card (there called an ‘Alien Resident Card’) for longer than seemed necessary.
 I told her I was traveling on business.
 She looked me up and down, then back at my resident card which stated my visa status as ‘E2’… an English teacher.
 Her manner in every way suggested that English teachers don’t spend their weekends in the middle east on business trips.
 Then she tapped a few more keys than seemed necessary and sent me on my way.

 I was going to Oman for a job interview, but I don’t always feel the need to tell every stranger my every move.
 After all, I hadn’t told my boss of five years that I’d be spending my weekend interviewing for a better gig.

 Oman was humid and already hot in April.
-Friends picked me up at the airport and we spent the next three hours driving around, trying to decipher some very shoddy directions I’d been given to ‘a white building complex’, which describes pretty much every structure in Oman.
+Friends picked me up at the airport and we spent the next three hours driving around, trying to decipher some very shoddy directions I’d been given to ‘a white building complex’, which describes pretty much every structure in Muscat.

 I stayed the night, attended my interview, then headed back to the airport for the journey home.
 Bleary in Bangkok, Sunday morning local time I staggered off the plane.